Table of Contents

 In a situation like this, the insurance policy of the person driving the automobile, for example, will cover the price of medical bills and vehicle damage.

 The owner will decide which policy to use to address the issue in all other circumstances.
 Suppose a burglar steals your car for a family vacation and crashes into another vehicle.
-In that case, you are doubtful to be held liable for the damage and repairs to the other vehicle.
-However, to cover the expenses of your vehicle’s repairs, you may need to claim with your insurance provider.
+In that case, you are doubtful you will be liable for the damage and repairs to the other vehicle.
+However, you may need to make a claim with your insurance provider to cover the expenses of your vehicle’s repairs.
 Studying your insurance contract terms or chatting with your agent will help you understand what is covered in your state.
 You could also call your insurance about the potential of eliminating specific drivers from your policy.

 What is Covered Under Permissive Use?